DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ![Figure 1](images/image_1.PNG)
 *Map of all the VIS sampling locations.
-The green dots correspondent with Estuary occurrences, the orange dots with Inland waters*
+The green dots correspondent with Estuary occurrences, the orange dots with Inland waters* occurrences

 ## Keywords